paolobertani/StringUTF8-procedural.js/README.md

 **Note:**

-The UTF-8 string is returned in the form of an **array of integers** where each item of the array represents a single byte of the string.
+The UTF-8 string is returned in the form of an **array of integers** where each item represents a single byte of the string.

 The functions below never alter UTF-8 string(s) passed as parameter(s); When a UTF-8 string is the return value it is always a new array (never a reference to a existing one).

 As UTF-8 strings are arrays they cannot be concatenated using the plus `+` operator, use `StringUTF8Concat` instead (below).

-For the same reason they cannot by copied with an assignment `utf8_2 = utf8` that will result in creating a **reference** to the original string/array.
+For the same reason they cannot be copied with an assignment `utf8_2 = utf8` that would result in creating a **reference** to the original UTF-8-string/array.
 To make a copy use `StringUTF8Copy` (below).